sfmanuel/documentation/Tutorial.md

 The following tasks are currently available on the Cloudomation platform:
 - REST - communicate with REST APIs
 - SSH - connect to remote systems with ssh (e.g. to execute a script there)
+- GIT - check out a git repository (e.g. to get flow scripts and settings from git)
 - SMTP - send emails via SMTP
 - INPUT - request input from a user in the Cloudomation platform
 - AWS - communicate with AWS